stresslimit/slowfactory.foundation/README.md

 Open 2 terminal windows with the below commands, then go in the browser to http://localhost:4000

-1. `yarn run dev-webpack` in one terminal window
+1. `yarn dev-webpack` in one terminal window
-1. `yarn run dev-jekyll` in another
+1. `yarn dev` in another

 ### Deploy